 The exact process varies a little by location, but all areas have a process for reporting unsafe drivers.
 You can report your parent anonymously if he or she continues driving after he or she is clearly unable to operate a motor vehicle safely.
 Being pulled over could result in your parent having to pass extra tests to retain a drivers license.
 A law enforcement representative telling your parent that he or she isn’t allowed to drive anymore may be enough to make him or her stop.

 If the dementia has progressed enough, it might be impossible to convince your loved one not to drive.
 When this occurs, you may need to take more proactive steps to keep your parent from accidentally driving away.
 For many seniors with dementia, something out of sight is out of mind.
 Parking the car at another property and saying it’s in the shop for repairs may prevent driving without causing arguments.
 You can also try hiding the keys, unplugging the car’s battery, or placing a lock on the steering wheel.
 Only take these measures if your parent is so impaired you have assumed guardianship.
 Otherwise, such extreme measures could result in legal complications.

 Even when families have the best intentions, caring for a senior loved one with dementia can be challenging.
-Fortunately, Home Care Assistance is here to help.
+Fortunately, Home Care McKinney is here to help.
 We are a leading provider of dementia care.
 McKinney, TX, families can take advantage of our flexible and customizable care plans, and our caregivers always stay up to date on the latest developments in senior care.
 If your loved one needs help with the challenges of aging, call one of our compassionate Care Managers today at (972) 548-0392.